 iv.
 On Thursday afternoon I travelled over to the Woolwich Contemporary Print Fair.
 It was a really strong show of contemporary printmaking featuring lots of familiar names and some brilliant work (Sadie Tierney, Jake Garfield, Paul Wardski and others).
 However, there’s a polite, technical, neatness found in a lot of printmaking which I find pretty boring - I liked the clumsy, painterly monotypes (by Marguerite Carnec, Daisy Jarrett, Tamsin Relly) best.
 I don’t want my prints to look too perfect and want the process to be clumsily visible.

 v.
-This week also saw the opening of a group exhibition at London College of Fashion.
-Because of assessment deadlines and an attempt to please everyone, the show ended up with no real title, a boring poster and next to no advertising.
-I enjoyed hanging it with everyone and the show looked good.
-I also think that if we had let one person curate the show, rather than attempting to organise it democratically, it might have been a much braver and exciting exhibition.
-We’re putting on another group show in January which I think will be stronger.
+This week also saw the opening of our group exhibition at London College of Fashion.
+Because of assessment deadlines and an attempt to please everyone, the show ended up without a title, a boring poster and next to no advertising.
+However, I enjoyed hanging it with everyone and the show looked alright.
+We’re putting on another group show in January which I hope will be stronger.

 vi.
 A few weeks ago I received an email from painter India Bunce about my research paper (she wrote her dissertation on a very similar subject).
 Although I haven’t received my formal feedback yet, India read my essay and sent me the following message of encouragement: